EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 `sudo=true`)

-(You'll enter the shell in the `one` container now, press `Ctrl-D` or type `exit` when done, the container will still be running in the background.)
+(You'll enter the shell in the `one` container now.
+Press `Ctrl-D` or type `exit` when done, and the container will still be running in the background.)

 List all the instances of the template `arch`: